Guidance

-Code Of Conduct
+Diving Code of Conduct

-The national Code of Conduct for Diving with Greynurse Sharks applies in all NSW waters including Greynurse Shark critical habitat and aggregation sites.
+The national Code of Conduct for Diving with Grey Nurse Sharks applies in all NSW waters, including Greynurse Shark critical habitat and aggregation sites.

 - Give a dive brief at each dive site identifying grey nurse shark habitat areas;